anyfactor/Chatgpt_grammar_checker/README.md

 **Upgraded version 2.0**

+> Update (Dec 6, 2024)
+> I have been using this project for work and regular communication for the past year.
+> The total ChatGPT bill was USD $5 over the year.
+> The prompt used in the script is solid and never resulted in unparseable AI-generated text.
+Corrected text and grammar pointers are always provided structurally.

 ## AutoHotKey + Go powered grammar checker that revises sections of text, teaches you about the mistakes and fixes those mistakes.
 Powered with ChatGPT.

 ![Grammar_checker](./grammar_checker.gif)

-This projects was poorly documentated in [my blog posts](https://anyfactor.github.io/):
+This project was documentated in [my blog posts](https://anyfactor.github.io/):

 - https://anyfactor.github.io/posts/chatgpt_grammar_checker/
 - https://anyfactor.github.io/posts/upgrading_my_grammar_automation_script/